-In 5783, Segulah will be meeting for Rosh Hashanah and Yom Kippur!!!
-We’re doing morning services on both days of Rosh Hashanah, and all services on Yom Kippur.
-However, there will be some changes due to the ongoing pandemic.
-Please read the following information carefully.
+In 5785, Segulah will be meeting for Rosh Hashanah and Yom Kippur!
+As in past years, we’ll be doing morning services on both days of Rosh Hashanah, and all services on Yom Kippur.
+We will be using the Birnbaum Machzor, and there will be enough copies for all participants.

 We want Segulah services to be financially accessible to everyone, and we appreciate your gift of any size.
 Minyan Segulah is incorporated as a religious corporation in the state of Maryland, and all donations are tax-deductible.